michaelsauter/crane/README.md

 You can get more information about what's happening behind the scenes for all commands by using `--verbose`.
 All options have a short version as well, e.g. `lift -rn`.

 ## crane.json / crane.yaml
 The configuration defines a map of containers in either JSON or YAML.
-By default, the configuration is expected in the current directory (`crane.json` or `crane.yaml`/`crane.yml`), but the location can also be specified via `--config`.
+By default, the configuration is expected in a file named `crane.json` or `crane.yaml`/`crane.yml`, or a file given via `--config`.
+Those files are searched for in the current directory, then recursively in the parent directory.
 Dependencies between containers are automatically detected and resolved.
 The map of containers consists of the name of the container mapped to the container configuration, which consists of:

 * `image` (string, required): Name of the image to build/pull